Material Donations and Pickup Services

 Grout, Caulk, Concrete, Thinset, etc: We accept new and partially used bags of these materials.
 If a bag is opened, it must be in a container that is easy to move and strong enough to support the material inside.
 We do not accept caulk tubes that are opened.

 Toilets: We only accept low-flow toilets, 1.28 gallons per flush or less.
 All toilets must be clean and not have any cracks or pieces missing.

 Miscellaneous Plumbing: We accept most plumbing parts and pieces.
 We ask that they be donated in an organized manner in containers that are a part of your donation.

-PVC and Metal Piping: Sections must be four feet or longer.
+PVC and Metal Piping: Sections must be five feet or longer.
 We will not accept pieces that are connected at angles forming an “L” shape or similar.

 *We are not currently accepting shower doors.

 We CANNOT accept any fixtures or pipes that contain lead.

 Tools: We accept most tools that are fully operational.